mathkimchi/singularity/DEVLOG.md

 As I was doing the glyph stuff, I realized that people don't understand how much effort I put into Sonamu when I just say I'm working on an app that organizes other apps.
 So I'm going to add a list of technical features in the README.

+2026-07-16 03:19PM

+So I'm looking at the git issue [#37](https://github.com/mathkimchi/singularity/issues/37) for this one, and the next feature is scrolling, which I was weirdly excited to do (tbh, I was looking forward to anything except for GPU rendering).

+I just need a line re-mapper to remap screen line to text line.
+I guess it's simple now, but the cool thing will be when I add folding later.